CanDIG/candig.github.io/_pages/job_sickkids_authn.md

 workstream meetings relevant to the tasks to ensure we remain aligned on standards and approaches.

+**Interoperable authentication/authorization**: CanDIG is part of the CINECA project, a Canadian/European/African project for allowing federated access to data.
+Part of this will require that our authn & authz infrastructure is interoperable.
+While this is greatly helped by using open standards like OpenID Connect, we must ensure that claims language, protocols, and services are seamlessly interoperable.
+This task would involve both collaboration with our EU and African colleagues to develop and test such interoperability, and active participation in a GA4GH workstream to define the standards consistent with that work.

 **Extending the authorization service**: By the time you join us, we will have a simple authorization service implemented in our new back end infrastructure, likely based on [*Open Policy